-Download the student teaching application and complete all forms.
+Download the clinical teaching application and complete all forms.
 Return the application

 and supporting documentation to Room 204 in Ball Hall by the 1st Tuesday in March

-for fall student teaching and 1st Tuesday in September for spring student teaching.
+for fall clinical teaching and 1st Tuesday in September for spring clinical teaching.

 All applications and information can be found on this webpage.

-Student teachers should be prepared to begin fall student teaching anytime after August
+Teacher candidates should be prepared to begin their fall clinical teaching anytime

-be notified of placements and beginning dates via email the semester prior to student
+Teacher candidates will be notified of placements and beginning dates via email the

-- Successfully complete all approved pre-student teaching clinical experiences in conjunction
+- Successfully complete all approved pre-clinical teaching semester experiences in conjunction

 with class work.

-- Must take and pass all required Praxis II exams prior to the student teaching semester.
+- Must take and pass all required Praxis II exams prior to the clinical teaching semester.

 - Must submit passing scores to the Office of Clinical Based Practice 30 days prior